top of page

 My husband Joe and I applied for the Vipassana Meditation course because I have heard so much about it over the last decade, and it seemed like the perfect time and place for us to give it a try.

-I wanted to reset my mind after leaving the UK for our 1-year RTW trip, and hopefully learn a technique to help with some social anxiety.
 I have attended many meditation classes in the past and mostly enjoyed them.
-I find it challenging because I am naturally impatient - but all of the Yoga helps.
+I find it challenging because I am naturally impatient, but all the Yoga helps.

-We applied for the course online three months beforehand and secured our places, the course is free and is run solely on donations from students who have completed their ten days.
+We applied for the course online three months beforehand and secured our places, Vipassana is run solely from donations from students who have completed their ten days.
 They email you the code of discipline, which is long but seemed manageable with some effort.

-An Honest Review of my Time at a Vipassana Meditation Centre
+An Honest Review of My Time at a Vipassana Meditation Centre (Dharamkot)

 After dropping off our backpacks Joe and I went for one last Chai in a local restaurant to pass the rest of the afternoon.
 We couldn’t help but laugh at how prison-like the centre was.
 Walkways covered in a hab-dash of chicken wire and barbed fences.
 Joe’s room was particularly dank.
 All of this was to ‘keep the monkeys out’.
 I couldn’t help but scope for fire exits, there were none.